s-rious/rydwell-schools/README.md

 * [Templates & Credits](#templates-used--credits)
 ---
 ## Features
+- A full database system linked to all user profiles and data
 - A full interactive user interface that allows students to view numerous tools that can be used relating to their school
 - A 'Home' page that shows a students current activities, grades, upcoming events, and their lunch menu for the day
-- A 'Notepad' page that will locally save a users notes with a title and limitless body
+- A 'Notepad' page that will locally save a users notes with a title and limitless body, alongside with the option to add a date to set an event in the calendar
 - An interactive 'Calendar' page that can be used to view upcoming events by clicking on a specific date
 - A 'Lunch Menu' page to display the lunch for the current and following week
 - An 'Email' page to email teachers and staff within their school system